What My Soul Already Knows: A Simple Poetry Practice for a Dark Night of the Soul

 STANZA 1

-Line 1: What it’s like when I’m connected and feeling alive (Try and tune into the good here)
+Line 1: What it’s like when I’m connected and feeling alive (try to tune into the good here)

 Line 2: The inner experience of the hard thing I’m holding